About Skærum Mølle

 You are very welcome to stay overnight at Skærum Mølle when we have available rooms.

-Booking must be made on working days before 16 o’clock.
+Booking must be made a day before your arrival.

 Rooms and apartments